Initially Published: December 1, 2021

 Police estimate that she is between 3 to 7 years old and had medium length hair marked by tight black curls.
 Due to a prior injury occurring at least some months (possibly longer) before her death, the girl had permanent damage and scarring to her left eye (Link).
 She could have been blind on that side.
 People interacting with her would have noticed the injury.

 The cause of death is unknown, but her death is considered a homicide.
 It seems the child had a difficult life; she may have been from an abusive environment and suffered from malnutrition.
 The malnutrition was severe enough to stunt her physical and dental growth.
 She may have appeared to people to be ill or to suffer from poor hygiene.
+She also had various healed or healing injuries to her skull, arms, legs, shoulders, and ribs (more than 15 separate fractures in total).
 The abuse was possibly the cause for her injured eye as well.

 Isotope testing showed that she was born and lived in Alabama or a nearby southeastern state (Arkansas, Florida, Georgia, Louisiana, Mississippi, Oklahoma, South Carolina, Texas).
 There is some information that suggests she was somehow linked to Orlando, Florida as well (Link).
 She may have spent time in an area with higher lead levels before moving somewhere with lower levels.